afreeorange/mock-api/README.md

 The API
 -------

 Always replies with an `application/json` content-type and has only two endpoints.
 Please look at `resources/types.ts` for what you'll get back.
+You will want to use that file in your project.

 ### GET `/fields` &rarr; `{ fields: BasicField[] }`